 - To learn about any specific school building's accessibility, check its Building Accessibility Profile.

 - You can also use the MySchools directory to explore school options for your child.
 You can filter for programs with specific accessibility criteria using the “More Filters” drop down menu.

 Schools located in fully and partially accessible buildings prioritize applicants with accessibility needs.
 We encourage any family with accessibility needs to explore their child’s program options in MySchools, and to list choices on their child’s application that will meet their family’s needs.
 For more specific information about a program’s admissions priorities, please contact the program directly.

-Kindergarten applicants with accessibility needs will now get offers before other students in their admissions priority group.
+- Applicants with accessibility needs will get offers before other students in their admissions priority group.

 Middle and High School Admissions